Ladyfern moss has been sustainably grown and harvested from our family-owned property in the beautiful Fleurieu peninsula located in South Australia.

 Some of the varieties found naturally in Australia come in a vast array of colours including vibrant chartreuse, golden olive green, deep forest green and even hints of red.

-When watering, best results are achieved with less impurities.
-I'd suggest rain water, spring water or distilled as opposed to tap water which can sometimes alter the quality of the moss and glass you may wish to house it in.
+When watering, use rain water, spring water or distilled as opposed to tap water which can harm the moss and eventually leave marks on the glass over time.

-Instead of directly pouring water over the moss, mist with a spray bottle which has a nice even flow of fine water droplets - ideal to hydrate your moist adequately.
+Mist your moss with a spray bottle which has a nice even flow of fine water droplets - ideal to hydrate your moist adequately.
+You should notice the soil change to a darker colour through the glass as a sign the moss is fully hydrated.

-Avoid placing your moss in full sun as this can quickly dry it out.
-It does best in dappled morning sun or filtered light, though it likes shady spots, some light is crucial for healthy plant growth and photosynthesis.
+Ideally, keep the moss cool and avoid placing your moss in full direct sun as this can quickly dry it out and overheat.
+Our moss does best in dappled morning sun or filtered light.
+Light is crucial for healthy plant growth and photosynthesis.
+LED lighting can be implemented in areas with no natural light.

-Give it a good spray of cool water to hydrate it again.
-Ladyfern moss is sprayed thoroughly prior to posting and sent in eco packaging that retains a fair amount of moisture during transit.
-If however it does arrive a little dry or dull, follow the previous steps outlined and it should bounce back after hydration and some cool, fresh air.
+Ladyfern moss is hydrated thoroughly prior to posting and sent in eco packaging that retains a fair amount of moisture during transit.
+If, however it does arrive a little dry or dull, once rehydrated it should bounce back.
 If moss is extremely dry, alternatively it can be soaked in chilled water for a few minutes.

-Did you know you can also store unused moss in the eco packaging it came in!
-If you want to use your leftover moss at a later date, simply open it up every week to let some air in, spray it with water and give it a small amount of natural sunlight (ideally soft morning sunshine).
-The packaging is slightly breathable and still lets some sunlight permeate, so no need to take it out completely, unless it will be in storage for longer than a month.
+If you want to store and use your leftover moss at a later date, you can also store unused moss in the eco packaging it came in.
+As the packaging is slightly breathable and allows sunlight to permeate, there is no need to take it out completely, unless it will be in storage for longer than a month.

 . . .
 Last but not least, love your moss and watch it evolve!